cedadev/stac-generator/docs/source/item_descriptions/building_a_workflow.rst

     2. ``collection``
     3. ``facets``

-An example item-description can be found `here <https://cedadev.github.io/asset-scanner/item_descriptions.html#example-description-file>`_
+An example item-description can be found :ref:`here <item_descriptions/item_descriptions:example description file>`

 The extraction methods section describes how the facets are extracted from the data.

-Files are aggregated into items based on the `aggregation facets <https://cedadev.github.io/asset-scanner/item_descriptions.html#aggregation-facets>`_
+Files are aggregated into items based on the :ref:`aggregation facets <item_descriptions/item_descriptions:aggregation facets>`

 .. warning::